chus9000/uxofchatbots.com/readme.md

-# The UX of VR
+# The UX of Chatbots

-A curated list of resources to help you on your journey into the User Experience of Virtual Reality
+A curated list of resources to help you on your journey into the User Experience of Chatbots

-The contents of this list have now moved to http://www.uxofvr.com
+The contents of this list are published on http://www.uxofchatbots.com

-Many thanks to all of the authors of the talks, articles, and guides referenced in the list.
-Without these people doing the hard thinking, Virtual Reality wouldn't be where it is today.
+This project is based on Max Glenister idea http://www.uxofchatbots.com

+Thanks to the authors and companies that created the awesome content in this list.
+Their work is bringing to life the old dream of ruling the world just by speaking.

 If you would like to suggest a resource, you can do so by creating an issue.